Swegbloo/Nemoh/README.md

 NEMOH is a Boundary Element Methods (BEM) code dedicated to the computation of first order wave loads on offshore structures (added mass, radiation damping, diffraction forces).
-It has been developed by researchers at Ecole Centrale de Nantes for 30 years.
+It has been developed by researchers at Ecole Centrale de Nantes for more than 30 years.
 It is still used in many of our research projects.
-Typical use is estimation of dynamic response of floating structures or performance assessment of wave energy converters.
+Typical uses include the estimation of dynamic response of floating structures or the performance assessment of wave energy converters.

+Copyright © 2022 Ecole Centrale de Nantes

+This product has been developed at [Ecole Centrale de Nantes](http://www.ec-nantes.fr) by
+G. Delhommeau, A. Babarit, J. Singh, P. Guével, J.C.
+Daubisse, R. Kurnia.

 ## Compilation